KidCrippler/singwithalon/platform/SPEC.md

 A real-time web application for managing sing-along events and band performances.
 The app displays song lyrics and chords, supports live synchronization across multiple viewers, and enables audience participation through a song request queue.

+### Multi-Tenant Architecture
+The application supports multiple independent **rooms**, each controlled by a different admin.
+Each room operates as a completely isolated sing-along experience with its own:
+- Playing state (current song, verse, key offset)
+- Song request queue
+- Connected viewers and projectors

 ### Core Concepts
+- **Room**: An isolated sing-along space owned by one admin (identified by username in the URL)
-- **Admin**: Controls which song is playing, manages the queue, advances verses
+- **Admin (Room Owner)**: Controls their room - which song is playing, manages the queue, advances verses
-- **Viewer**: Watches the current song, can request songs from the catalog
+- **Viewer**: Watches a specific room's current song, can request songs from the catalog
-- **Projector**: A special viewer type that displays lyrics for a crowd; its resolution determines verse boundaries
+- **Projector**: A special viewer type that displays lyrics for a crowd; its resolution determines verse boundaries for that room

 ### Language Support
 - **Primary**: Hebrew (RTL) - ~85% of songs